sLaYerUnleAsheD/100-days-of-code/log.md

 **Today's Progress**: Solved many questions on arrays, numpy and decision-making statements in Python and learned many different methods.(PS: I'm new to Python so starting with problems on basic concepts)

 **Thoughts:** Yesterdays way of inserting expression in a string was very useful in this language as well and I had to research over print(f"") in python and some methods, so overall I learned many new things.

+### Day 1: April 06, 2022

+**Today's Progress**: Started making a small website for WHITEBEARD PIRATES (a pirate group from One Piece anime)

+**Thoughts:** Facing problems with aligning certain elements, but will surely figure it out soon!